Unsupervised

 estimator = KMeans(n_clusters=8, random_state=42)

-plot_magnitude_vs_cardinality(x, estimator.labels_, estimator.cluster_centers_, euclidean)
+plot_magnitude_vs_cardinality(X, estimator.labels_, estimator.cluster_centers_, euclidean)

 plt.show()